makersacademy/till_tech_test/README.md

 - Add functionality to take payment and calculate correct change.
 - Add functionality to handle discounts - in this example, a 5% discount on orders over $50, and a 10% muffin discount.
+- Add functionality to print date and time on receipt

 Version 3
 ---------